 - If your light is dimmable, start at 30-40% output and raise hang height if seedlings show stress before adjusting the dial

 Light schedule: Run lights 18-20 hours on and 4-6 hours off.
 A dark period matters even at the seedling stage.
 Plants use the rest period for root development and cellular repair.
 Avoid 24-hour light cycles, which can cause mild stress and produce weaker root systems than a proper dark period allows.
+For seedlings specifically, 14-16 hours is adequate for most vegetable and herb seeds; cannabis and fast-cycling annuals benefit from the full 18-20 hours.

 Signs of too much light: